ezEngine/docs-src/pages/docs/effects/particle-effects/particle-initializers.md

 **Angle:** The maximum opening angle of the upside down cone.
 With a small opening angle, particles will fly straight up.
 With a wide opening angle, particles will fly in all directions.

 **Speed:** The initial speed for the particles.

+**SpeedScaleParam:** An optional [effect parameter](particle-effects-overview.md#effect-parameters) name.
+If set, the float parameter is used to scale the initial speed of all particles.

 <video src="media/velocity-cone-init.webm" width="500" height="500" autoplay loop></video>